theThought/Project-Transform/UI/README.md

 > - NOTE: Use the correct Node version as listed in `.nvmrc`.
 If necessary, install Node Version Manager (NVM).

 From `./UI/` directory:
-- `npm run reset` - Deletes `node_modules` directory and reinstalls with `npm run install`.
-- `npm start` - Installs Node modules (if not already installed), launches Parcel bundler to compile/watch files.
+- `npm start` - installs Node modules (if not already installed), launches Parcel bundler to compile/watch files.
-- `npm run storybook` - Launches Storybook/HTML component library.
+- `npm run storybook` - launches Storybook/HTML component library.
 Run this in a different terminal instance to Parcel.
-- `npm run build` - Compiles and minifies files, for production and local dev environments.
+- `npm run build` - compiles and minifies files, for production and local dev environments.

 ### Hot module reloading (HMR)
 - The `npm start` command above doesn't actually start the default Parcel server.